Science Fiction & Fantasy Illustration Giclée Prints, Original Paintings, Private Commissions

 Have you ever seen a ufo?

 Yes I have... honestly!
-I have seen a UFO... or should I say UFO's.
+I really have seen a UFO... or should I say UFO's.

-Eight years ago, on the 23rd July, I saw some "other-worldly" objects in the sky.
-To this day I'm not really any wiser what they were.
+On the 23rd July nine years ago, I saw some "other-worldly" objects in the sky.
+To this day I'm no wiser what they were.
 I was driving through Northamptonshire, near the town of Rushden.
 It had been a lovely summer day, and was still quite light, even around 9.30pm.
 As I drove along the dual carriageway, I happened to notice to my right across the fields, a bright orange object floating just above the horizon.